 Osteopathic physicians provide comprehensive health care services to their patients, including diagnosis, medical testing, the prescribing of medicines and surgery.
 The training of an osteopathic physician is comparable to that of a medical doctor, although osteopathic physicians also receive training in spinal manipulation.
 These doctors may also take a more holistic approach to medicine and incorporate various alternative healing modalities in their practice.
 Salaries for osteopaths vary by medical specialty, although the BLS notes that more than half practice as family physicians or in some area of general family or pediatric medicine.
-The BLS shows that physicians and surgeons in family medicine earned a median salary of $221,419 as of May 2015.
-Jobs for physicians and surgeons are expected to grow 14% from 2014 to 2024.
+The BLS shows that physicians and surgeons in family medicine earned a median salary of $211,780 as of May 2018.
+Jobs for physicians and surgeons are expected to grow faster-than-average by 7% from 2018 to 2028.

 Osteopathic Medicine Degrees